-The ways in which we may use your personal information are described in Section 4 below.
-They include:
+The ways in which we may use your personal information include:

-research (such as analysing market trends and customer demographics); and
+Research (such as analysing market trends and customer demographics)

-For certain purposes set out in section 6 below, we may share your personal information with our third parties.
+For certain purposes, we may share your personal information with our third parties

 1. Who are we?